 Private Dining

 Private dining is the ultimate culinary experience at O’ by Claude Le Tohic.
-Located on the top floor, options include the Moss Room.
-Cherrywood Room and Chef’s Table.
-The latter is inside Chef Le Tohic’s dazzling kitchen, for up to eight guests.
+Located on the top floor, options include the Moss Room, Cherrywood Room, and Chef’s Table.
+The latter is inside Chef Le Tohic’s dazzling kitchen and can accommodate up to eight guests.

 Related: InterContinental San Francisco